LennoxSears/dulaan_ble/README.md

 4. Write to `9A51...`: `88 13` (50% duty)
 5. Motor should vibrate at 50% power

-**Read Device Info**:
+**Get Device Info**:
 1. Find characteristic `9A52...`
-2. Tap "Read"
+2. Enable notifications
+3. Write `B0` to trigger device info
-3. See firmware version and battery level
+4. Receive notification with firmware version and battery level

 ---